uqlibrary/technology-training/OSM/OpenStreetMap.md

 We can also use a QGIS plugin called "QuickOSM".
 After installing it, you can go to "Vector > Quick OSM" and create a query to pull in vector data.

-For examply, try querrying the `building` key on the current extent of the map.
+For example, try querrying the `building` key on the current extent of the map.